 Have you ever felt so embarrassed about a struggle that you never told anyone about it?
 Well, that was me.

 Though God had always been the center of my family’s life, I struggled during my teens about my salvation.
-I couldn’t tell you how many times I got baptized during those seven years!
+I couldn’t tell you how many times I got baptized during those six years!

 It wasn’t that I was living wild or anything; looking back my worries could have been put to rest had I just spoken up.
 But it seemed so basic that I was scared to tell anyone.
 Instead, I kept silent.

 That all changed when Dad passed away.